 This Waorani elder uses a blowpipe and darts for hunting.

-Nenquimo’s grandmother taught her, too.
-Waorani women are the caretakers of the forest.
-They watch over the plants and animals.
-They tell the hunters where to hunt and for which animals.
-Nenquimo learned all of these things.
+Nenquimo also learned from Waorani women.
+They have always been the caretakers of the forest.
+They watch over the plants and animals and tell the men where to hunt and for which animals.

 The Waorani mapped the rainforest to show their connection to the land.